vondreii/excel-automation-template/README.md

 ### Clean Data
 This Script deletes certain columns in the raw excel file that are not needed for the analysis.

+### To Run
+Simply click on the Python file (any of them), and the script should automatically open a terminal.
+Enter the name of the folder that stores the excel files (in this case, it's 'Test').
+The script will inform you when it has finished running.